kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Stimulation of small bowel motility

 #### Answer: A. Increased pancreatic enzyme secretion - *FALSE* = C. Contraction of the Sphincter of Oddi - TRUE
-- Cholecystokinin plays a key role in facilitating digestion within the small intestine.
-It is secreted from mucosal epithelial cells in the first segment of the small intestine (duodenum), and stimulates delivery into the small intestine of digestive enzymes from the pancreas and bile from the gallbladder.
-It is a linear peptide that is synthesised as a pre-prohormone, and then proteolytically cleaved to generate a family of peptides with the same carboxy ends.
+- Cholecystokinin plays a key role in facilitating digestion within small intestine
+- It is secreted from mucosal epithelial cells in first segment of the small intestine (*duodenum*)
+	- Stimulates delivery into small intestine of digestive enzymes from pancreas and bile from gallbladder
+- It is a linear peptide that is synthesised as a pre-prohormone, and then
+	- Proteolytically cleaved to generate a family of peptides with same carboxy ends

+##### Actions of Cholecystokinin
-- Partially digested fats and proteins in the lumen of the duodenum release cholecystokinin which:
+- Partially digested fats and proteins in lumen of the duodenum release cholecystokinin which:
 	1. Stimulates secretion of pancreatic enzymes
 	2. Stimulates gallbladder contraction
 	3. Relaxes the sphincter of oddi